 Decorate the space – Most guys struggle with creating a romantic ambiance for a marriage enrichment experience.
 Discover someone in your church who has a gift for decorating and enlist them to decorate the room where the event will be held.
 This can normally be done inexpensively and will add a special touch to the experience that will at least be remembered by all the wives who participate.

 Door prizes and desserts – Consider giving away books, restaurant gift cards, movie gift cards and other items as a way to generate excitement and anticipation.
 Provide some sort of snacks, desserts, or drinks for couples throughout the weekend.

 Develop a marriage enrichment plan – Evaluate the weekend and learn from it so that you will be able to offer additional enrichment experiences.
 Consider using a marriage retreat as a catalyst for additional marriage enrichment experiences in your church.
 Some churches follow up a marriage retreat with a marriage topical study in Sunday school or discipleship training.
 Pastors can also consider preaching a series leading up to or following a marriage retreat.

 Don’ts – Don’t embarrass couples.
 Don’t ask couples to share anything that would make them uncomfortable.
 Don’t offer a time for couples to ask questions in a group (some individuals may ask a question that is an intentional or unintentional jab at their spouse).
 Don’t keep couples longer than the schedule stipulates.
 Don’t pair someone up with someone who is not their spouse.

-Do – Do contact Ben Phillips with the Church Health Team at the Arkansas Baptist State Convention for help in planning your marriage enrichment experience.
+Do – Do contact the Church Health Team at the Arkansas Baptist State Convention.